U.S. Northeast digs out from blizzard, tornado strikes in South

 In Cambridge, Massachusetts, residents were digging out their cars and driveways under clear blue skies on Sunday afternoon.

-As the region recovered, another large winter storm building across the Northern Plains was expected to leave a foot (30 cm)of snow and bring high winds from Colorado to central Minnesota into Monday, the National Weather Service said.
+As the region recovered, another large winter storm building across the Northern Plains was expected to leave a footof snow and bring high winds from Colorado to central Minnesota into Monday, the National Weather Service said.

-South Dakota officials closed a 150-mile (240-km) stretch of Interstate 90 in the centre of the state.
-They also closed 75 miles (120 km) of Interstate 29 in the state's north-eastern corner near North Dakota.
+South Dakota officials closed a 150-mile (240-km) stretch of Interstate 90 in the center of the state.
+They also closed 75 miles of Interstate 29 in the state's northeastern corner near North Dakota.

-Officials said motels and other facilities along Interstate 90 were filling up with travellers trying to avoid the heavy drifting and near-zero visibility.
+Officials said motels and other facilities along Interstate 90 were filling up with travelers trying to avoid the heavy drifting and near-zero visibility.

 "Travel will be difficult to impossible at times on other highways in many areas of South Dakota," state transportation officials said in a statement.